Ipouyall/Omega-Regular-Stoch-Cert/Documents/output_format.md

 - i $\rightarrow$ The state index in the automaton.
 - j $\rightarrow$ The coefficient index in the invariant template.

-An example of how to interpret the invariant variables for a 1D system is as follows:
+To interpret the invariant variables for a 1D system, the following formula can be used:

 $$
 \forall^{i \in Q} I_{i}(S) = \sum_{j=1}^{n+1} I_{i, j} \cdot S1^{j-1}